anudeepvanjavakam1/lit_or_not_on_reddit/README.md

 - A bar graph of commonly used negative words and their counts
 - A bar graph of percentage of positive and negative words
 - A word cloud showing positive (green), negative (red) and neutral (grey) words
-- Top 5 comments (sorted by no. of upvotes on reddit) and their upvotes
+- Top comments and their upvotes
+- Top product mentions (predicted by the token classification model)

 Text in both original posts and comments is analyzed.
 If the results did not give you enough information, try phrasing the search term differently and be more specific.
 Feel free to increase no. of posts and no. of comments to get more breadth and depth about what redditors think.